gazchap/gazchaps-woocommerce-auto-category-product-thumbnails/readme.txt

 - Exclude Thumbnail IDs accepts a comma-separated list of attachment IDs from the WordPress Media Library.
 The plugin will never use any thumbnail with one of these IDs for a category.

 == Changelog ==
+= 1.5 (21/06/2023) =

+* Declared support for WooCommerce High Performance Order Storage.
+Thanks to benatherton for the information.

 = 1.4 (25/01/2022) =

 * Added checks into the activation hook so that existing options are not reset on plugin activation